zwave-js/node-zwave-js/packages/core/api.md

     precision?: number;
 }): Buffer;

-// Warning: (ae-missing-release-tag) "encodeMaybeBoolean" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeMaybeBoolean" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeMaybeBoolean(val: Maybe<boolean>): number;

-// Warning: (ae-missing-release-tag) "encodeNodeBitMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeNodeBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeNodeBitMask(nodeIDs: readonly number[]): Buffer;

-// Warning: (ae-missing-release-tag) "encodeNodeInformationFrame" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeNodeInformationFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeNodeInformationFrame(info: NodeInformationFrame): Buffer;

-// Warning: (ae-missing-release-tag) "encodeNodeProtocolInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeNodeProtocolInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeNodeProtocolInfo(info: NodeProtocolInfo): Buffer;

-// Warning: (ae-missing-release-tag) "encodeNodeProtocolInfoAndDeviceClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeNodeProtocolInfoAndDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeNodeProtocolInfoAndDeviceClass(info: NodeProtocolInfoAndDeviceClass): Buffer;

-// Warning: (ae-missing-release-tag) "encodeNodeUpdatePayload" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeNodeUpdatePayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeNodeUpdatePayload(nif: NodeUpdatePayload): Buffer;